nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/disposing-the-report-viewer-resources.md

           [RadWindow](https://docs.telerik.com/devtools/wpf/controls/radwindow/overview)
           is closed, the report viewer disposes its resources.
 The RadWindow is optimized to be shown again without being instantiated, which would put the Report Viewer in an invalid state, because the report viewer model is already disposed, but not yet created.
-          In this scenario it is necessary to set the property [P:Telerik.ReportViewer.Wpf.ReportViewer.AutoDisposeModel]() to __false__ to prevent disposing it when the RadWindow is closed.
+          In this scenario it is necessary to set the property [AutoDisposeModel](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_AutoDisposeModel) to __false__ to prevent disposing it when the RadWindow is closed.
-          The model can be explicitly disposed when necessary with calling the [M:Telerik.ReportViewer.Wpf.ReportViewer.DisposeModel]() method.
+          The model can be explicitly disposed when necessary with calling the [DisposeModel](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_DisposeModel) method.

 ## Hosting WPF Report Viewer in a RadTabItem which is not being removed from its RadTabControl